 This is common, if the teacher can't actually play the style competently, or if he's in a hurry!
 For this reason, it's best to choose a teacher who has played at a professional level - there's nothing like playing in front of people to hone those guitar playing skills!
 Many online guitar lessons seem to be made by reasonably good players, but are often little more than a selection of easy blues licks for beginners.

 There's nothing wrong with that, by the way.
 We not disparage the efforts of others, but emphasising that the aim of these lessons is to deliver the very core of the roots of the blues in an undiluted form that will allow you to transform your picking into something very special.

 Acoustic blues music is where it all began - jazz, bebop, the big band sound, rock and pop.
 It's all there in those old rhythms.
 Listen to a boogie in open D tuning, or slow acoustic Texas blues and you can hear the boogie beat behind John Travolta dancing to the music of the Beegees.

 The whining train whistle of a blues in E or the bottleneck sound in open G tuning evokes the saxophone that was to become the star of later years.
 The acoustic blues artists laid the groundwork for a huge amount of music we play and listen to today, just listen to any blues compilation and you'll get the idea.

-You'll find lessons explaining open tunings, Delta blues guitar techniques, ragtime, Texas blues, the swing blues on Big Bill Broonzy and many more on my Teachable school.
-Slow acoustic blues lessons are a great place to start, as the bass patterns tend to be monotonic (also known as 'dead bass').
+You'll find lessons explaining open tunings, Delta blues acoustic guitar lessons, ragtime, Texas blues, the swing blues on Big Bill Broonzy and many more on my Teachable school.
+Slow acoustic Delta blues are a great place to start, as the bass patterns tend to be monotonic (also known as 'dead bass').
 All the best blues guitar songs and artists are here - dive in and feel the water!